A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 What it is

-Trust funding is the process of retitling assets into the trust and coordinating beneficiary designations so that the trust actually controls what it is supposed to control.
+Retitling assets into the trust so it actually controls what it's meant to.
 Without funding, a trust is an empty shell.

 Who it is for

-Anyone who has created or is creating a trust — revocable or irrevocable.
-Funding is where most do-it-yourself and even some attorney-drafted plans fail.
+Anyone who has created or is creating a trust — this is where most DIY plans fail.

 What problem it solves